Nikucyan/Notes_of_Graphics/README.md

 The assignments will be updated **after the ddl**.

-Since GitHub doesn't support LaTeX formula in Markdown files, the notes will be converted into **PDF** files with a Typora Markdown source file as well.
+Since GitHub doesn't support LaTeX formula in Markdown files, the notes will be converted into html files with a Typora Markdown source file as well.
 Some specific features are only supported in Typora.